-She recently completed an internship at the Natural History Museum of Utah, serving as an exhibit explainer.
-She has also worked for Utah State University at Swaner Nature Center, engaging elementary school children in interesting and fun scientific projects.
+She recently completed an internship at the Natural History Museum of Utah, where she served as an Exhibit Explainer, engaging children in hands on learning.
+She has worked for Utah State University at Swaner Nature Camp, leading elementary school children in fun and exciting scientific projects.

-Most recently, she was selected to serve on the 2021 board of the Userve Utah Youth Council where she is working to promote meaningful service projects and empower young volunteers throughout Utah.
+Most recently, she was selected to serve on the 2021 board of the UServe Utah Youth Council and was a recipient of the 2022 Utah Youth Humanitarian award and 2021 winner of The Deseret News award.